gleidecn/eat-fibers/README.md

  ## Features Left to Implement

-    - I want to improve the Club-Fibers Section, I need to improve the text, the sections, I want to add few pictures on each DIV.
+    - I want to improve the Club-Fibers Section, I need to improve the format of the text.
-    - I want to add some pictures behind the section title-text-one and title-text-two.
+    - I want to add some pictures behind the section box-text-one and box-text-two.
-    - I want to format the gallery section and make a perfect square onthe bottom of the section.
+    - I want to format the gallery section and make a perfect square at the bottom of the section.
-    - I need to improve the Contact section I need to page be just in one square, like the Find Out More section.
+    - I need to improve the Contact section I need the to page be adjusted in one square, like the Find Out More section.

  ## TESTING

-    - I´ve run the website on the differents web servers, such as Google, Safari and Firefox.
+    - I´ve run the website on the differents web browsers, such as Google, Safari and Firefox.
     - I´ve notice the Firefox has a better image quality compare to the others.

+        - Firefox
 ![Firefox](./assets/images/Firexfox-browser.png)

+        - Chrome
 ![Chrome](./assets/images/Chrome-browser.png)

+        - Safari
 ![Safari](./assets/images/Safari-browser.png)

     - Running the code on The W3C CSS Validation Service I was able to spot few erros:
     - Family names containing whitespace should be quoted.
 If quoting is omitted, any whitespace characters before and after the name are ignored and any sequence of whitespace characters inside the name is converted to a single space.